Pelosi leads delegation to Kyiv and Poland; vows US support

 The full congressional delegation included Meeks, who chairs the House Foreign Affairs Committee; Schiff, who chairs the House Intelligence Committee; Jim McGovern of Massachusetts who chairs the House Rules Committee; Crow, Barbara Lee of California; and Bill Keating of Massachusetts.

-“You all are welcome,” Zelenskyy told the delegation, according to a video of the encounter released by his office.
+“You all are welcome,” Zelenskyy told the delegation, according to a video of the encounter.

 Pelosi told Zelenskyy: “We believe that we are visiting you to say thank you for your fight for freedom.”

-Note: This story was corrected to show that Pelosi is second in line to the presidency, not third, and corrects the spelling of the Ukrainian president’s first name to Volodymyr.